rdkcentral/Lightning/README.md

 Clipbox tells the framework that no descendant of this view will extend the view dimensions, without actually clipping it (which, in itself, costs performance). *This is the cheapest way to improve performance.
 You should use it when a view contains a lot of non-protruding descendands and can go out of bounds.*

 #### Rendering
-Views that have a texture will only be rendered when they are both **active** *and* **within bounds**.
+Views that have a texture will only be rendered when they are both **active** *and* **withinBounds**.

 #### Texture loading
-When a view has an associated texture, that texture will not be loaded until the view is **active** *and* **within bounds**.
+When a view has an associated texture, that texture will not be loaded until the view is **active** *and* **withinBounds**.

-Settings `boundsMargin` property allows a certain additional margin (can be specified separately for all directions) to be set for a branch of the render tree.
+Often, you'd like textures (images etc) to be loaded before they enter a screen to avoid the 'pop in' effect.
+The `boundsMargin` view property allows a certain additional margin (can be specified separately for all sides) to be set for a branch of the render tree.
 This may force additional textures to be loaded (those within the bounds margin) before they enter the screen when scrolling.
 It does **not** force them to be rendered though.
+Setting a boundsMargin activates it for the full branch, and overrides the parent setting.
+By default, the root is set to a 100px margin on all sides (top, right, bottom, left).

-One thing to watch out for is that it the framework does normally not know in advance what the dimensions of a texture are.
-Sometimes these dimensions do affect when the view is within bounds.
-For example, when it is positioned somewhere on the left side of the viewport, it could be either withinBounds (if the texture is wide) or not (if the texture is narrow).
-Therefor the framework assumes, if all else is not known, a maximum 2048x2048 texture size.
+One thing to watch out for is that it the framework usually doesn't know in advance what the dimensions of a texture will be until that texture is loaded.
+Sometimes these dimensions do affect when the view is considered to be `withinBounds`.
+For example, when it is positioned somewhere on the left side of the viewport, it could be either `withinBounds` (if the texture is wide) or not (if the texture is narrow).
+Therefor the framework assumes, if dimensions are unknown and unspecified, a maximum 2048x2048 texture size.
 In some cases, especially when having a lot of stuff on the left or top side of the screen or when using an alternative mount position, this may cause textures to be loaded unnecessarily.
 There are two ways to fix this:
-* when known, specify the `w`, `h` properties on the view in advance
+* when known, specify the `w`, `h` properties on the view containing the texture in advance
-* in the texture object, set `mw`, `mh` properties to specify a max size other than 2048x2048 to be used as a fallback for determining the 'with bounds' mode.
+* in the texture object, set `mw`, `mh` properties to specify a max size other than 2048x2048 to be used as a fallback

 #### Batching drawElements calls
 Every frame the framework converts the complete render tree into a series of WebGL commands that are pushed to the video card.
 A video card likes to receive things in a 'batched' form: a single drawElements call that draws many *quads* (2 polygons) in a single command has much better performance than one individual drawElements call per quad.
 The difference is not so noticable when you only have a couple of things to draw, but when you need to draw a lot of quads (100+) the difference can be huge for both CPU and GPU (up to more than 10x).
 Of course the framework tries to batch calls where it can, but certain things may force it to separate the calls, such as: